July 14, 1984 - Hillside is Born!

 July 27-29, 2007 - Going Inside

 Hillside's free public water program is introduced.
 Sign language interpreters are available for some of the performances.
-First annual Hillside Inside is held at the Sleeman Centre in February.
+Planning for the first annual Hillside Inside begins.
+The event is to be held at the Sleeman Centre in February 2008.

 July 25-27, 2008 - 25th Anniversary

 Hillside celebrates its 25th anniversary.
 The dishwashing team introduces a new resusabe product, a Spork - half spoon and half fork.
 Tibetan Monks perform at the summer festival.

 July 24-26, 2009 - Volunteers

 New intiatives created in Volunteer Managament such as Group Orientation for New Volunteers, Eco Volunteer Waste Crew and Volunteer Support Crew.

 July 23-25, 2010 - Even More Electrifying

 Lightning rods are installed on the Main Stage and Food Pavillion roofs.
 Hillside is sponsored by Natvik Design who generously donated hundreds of native and locally-adapted plants to ticket-buyers on the May on-sale day.
 For this, they are awarded the 'Most Innovative Partnership' award from Festival & Events Ontario.

 July 22-24, 2011 - Trash-Turnaround